TheThingsNetwork/docs/_archives/refactor/node-js/_quick-start.md

     ```

 ## Send Messages
-To send a message you will have to address a specific device by its **Device ID**.
-Devices will only receive the last (downlink) message send to them in response to the next (uplink) message they send themselves.
-So let's send a (downlink) message in response to each 3rd (uplink) message we receive from a device.
+The most common [Class A](https://www.lora-alliance.org/What-Is-LoRa/Technology) LoRaWAN devices - including The Things Node and Uno - can only receive the last scheduled message in response to a message they send.

 1. In the Arduino IDE, select **Tools > Serial Monitor** `Ctrl/⌘ Shift M`.

-2. In the editor for the script, add another listener for the `uplink` event that responds to every 3rd message:
+2. In the editor for the script, add another listener for the `message` event:

     ```js
-    client.on('message', function(devId, data) {
+    client.on('message', null, 'led', function(deviceId, led) {

-      // Respond to every third message
-      if (data.counter % 3 === 0) {

       // Toggle the LED
       var payload = {
-          led: !message.led
+        led: !led
       };

       // If you don't have an encoder payload function:
-        // var payload = [message.led ?
+      // var payload = [led ?
 0 : 1];

       console.log('[DEBUG]', 'Sending:', JSON.stringify(payload));
-        client.send(data.dev_id, payload, data.port);
-      }
+      client.send(deviceId, payload);
     });
     ```

+    This is what it will do:

+    * Subscribe to any (`null`) device, but only the `led` field.
+    * Create a new payload to toggle the current `led` value.
+    * Send it off to the device we received the message of.

 4. Run the script again: